paperhive/mongoose-authorize/README.md

 The `componentsPlugin` works as follows for a schema

- 1. A `component` string can be assigned to each field of the schema.
+ 1. A `component` can be assigned to each field of the schema.
+The `component` can either be
+    * a string: the static name of the component.
+    * a function `component(doc, callback)` where `doc` is the document instance.
+The function should call the `callback` with a string (the name of the component).
+This can be useful, e.g., for controlling the visibility of fields with a `visible` field in your document.
  2. The `componentPlugin` is loaded into the schema.
 You have to define how the permissions of a user (identified by the user's document id, the `userId`) are obtained.
 Therefore, the plugin accepts a `permissions` key in